akshatpandey1903/Hangman-game/README.md

-#### HANGMAN-GAME
+# HANGMAN-GAME

+## Project Motivation
-I'm creating this project because I wanted to build something I actually wanted to even if it is as simple as a hangman game.
-Before this I went down the rabbit hole of trying to find new projects that would make my resume look better and projects I thought would land me an Internship and all I was doing was simply copying from tutorials instead of learning and creating of my own.
+I'm creating this project because I wanted to build something I actually enjoy, even if it's as simple as a hangman game.
+Previously, I found myself going down the rabbit hole of trying to find projects that would make my resume look better or land me an internship.
+This often resulted in simply copying from tutorials instead of truly learning and creating on my own.

+## Current Features
+- Basic hangman gameplay
+- Word selection from a file
+- Console-based user interface

+## Progress
+The game is currently unfinished with some known issues:
+- Not reading full sentences from the file correctly

+## Future Plans
+I aim to add several features to enhance the game:
+- Options for different word genres
+- Implementing a point system
+- [Add any other specific features you're planning]

+## Learning Goals
+- Improve file handling in C++
+- Implement more robust error checking
+- Enhance game logic and user experience

+## Note
+I'm still in my learning process, and I want to ensure I'm happy with what I create.
+This project represents my journey in practical C++ programming and game development.